 On the other hand, if you’re planning to cook slowly, then you should go for indirect cooking.
 Indirect cooking also requires a limited number of coals.

 You can take five coals which will raise the temperature to 225-250 F. However, the arrangement is different.
 Here you’ve to make a plie with the unlit coals on one side of the coal grate.

-If You Are Having Trouble Keeping Your Charcoal Grill Hot
+Why You Can Not Keep Your Charcoal Grill Hot